How to save money on pet food

 Just like any kind of shopping, do your research and shop around for the best prices.

-Most times, if the type of pet food that you are looking for is available at a major retailer or supermarket chain (such as Walmart or Real Canadian Superstore), it is going to be cheaper there than at a speciality pet store.
+Most times, if the type of pet food that you are looking for is available at a major retailer or supermarket chain (such as Walmart or Real Canadian Superstore), it is going to be cheaper there than at a specialty pet store.

-Coupons & Samples
+Coupons & samples

-Another great way to save money on pet food, is to search for and collect coupons for these items.
+Another great way to save money on pet food is to search for and collect coupons for these items.

 If your veterinarian insists on a certain type of pet food that can only be purchased in a specialty store or at the veterinarians’ office, be sure to ask for samples and any coupons or special offers that may be available.
 Also, ask what the issue is and if there are any alternative foods (that are cheaper) with similar ingredients.